 Not Taking Any Tours

 I’m a steadfast DIY, make your own adventure type of traveler.
 I don’t go on organized tours very often at all.
 I think it was my third month in Colombia before I did one.
 But I realize that is a mistake.
-You can avoid some of those unexpected adventures by being open to organized activities, and it is like a shortcut for your insight and understanding about this complex and incredible country.
+You can avoid some of those unexpected adventures by being open to organized activities, and it is also like a shortcut for your insight and understanding about this complex and incredible country.

-There’s lots to explore in Colombia, but you limit yourself if you refuse jump on the occasionally organized activity as I did.
+There are lots of things to explore in Colombia, but you limit yourself if you refuse to jump on the occasionally organized activity as I did.
 Get Your Guide is my favorite way to book on the ground tours and activities, so be sure to check them out!

 Need Help Planning a Trip to Colombia?

 If you need help planning a trip to Colombia and would appreciate getting a local Colombian to help organize your time, maximize your experiences, recommend some hidden gems, and ensure that you have a fun and unforgettable trip, then check out the folks at ViaHero for a totally unique and personally customized trip plan and itinerary that is specifically tailored for you and your interests.

-Desk to Dirtbag readers get an exclusive 5% discount to help for planning a trip to Colombia.
+Desk to Dirtbag readers can get an exclusive 5% discount to help for planning a trip to Colombia.